💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Still, in 2022, agency after agency are throwing these green plus signs in reports like they’re revolutionizing a business with more visitors.
 These metrics look fancy on paper but really don’t help clients reach their business goals, & that’s why we all do what we do.
 To make people more money.

 After some time we realized that these metrics mean nothing standing alone.
-So we started pairing them up.
+So we started pairing them up with reporting software.
 For example, let’s say a client’s goal was to increase webinar sign-ups for a specific page.

 The next time we delivered a report, it wouldn’t just be, “Look!
 More traffic is coming to the page!”.
 It would be, “We’re seeing an increase in page visits through organic, but that’s not what’s driving your registrations.
 It looks like referral and social channels are responsible for over 50% of webinar registrations.
 So we’re going to allocate more time in that area for the best results.”